Mad Links

 People who inspire me

 Ron Coleman and Karen Taylor.
-Ron and Karen are a dynamic duo of recovery.
+Ron and Karen are a dynamic duo.
 Ron’s story is truly inspiring, and I am proud to count both of these people as friends.
 Their wisdom has been life changing for me, and thousands around the world.

 Rufus May.
 Rufus is a world-leading psychologist in the UK, who has a lived experience of being diagnosed with schizophrenia in his youth.
 I was lucky enough to have Rufus visit me one time I was an involuntary patient in the psych ward.
 Rufus showed extraordinary compassion, not just to me, but also to my voice.
 His approach showed me a new way to make sense of my distress and begin down a path of a new, compassionate relationship with my voice.
 Thank you Rufus